Zorbatron/ZBGT/README.md

 Single Item Input Bus
 - Functionally identical to a ULV input bus, but it has a max stack size of 1.

+Larger parallel hatch
+- The same as normal GCYM parallel hatches, but with much larger values!
+- Will turn your Ticks Per Second into Seconds Per Tick if used when doing recipes with chanced outputs! :troll:

+Dropper Cover
+- Is placed on any gregtech block that accepts covers and will drop items from its inventory.

 ## Credited Works
-- [GT:NH](https://github.com/GTNewHorizons/) for many of it's multiblocks.
+- [GT:NH](https://github.com/GTNewHorizons/) for many of its multiblocks.
 - Ursamina for the dual cover textures and the icon! :heart:
 - [Synthitic](https://github.com/Synthitic/) for porting GT:NH's CoAL to [GCYL: CEu](https://github.com/Synthitic/GCYL-CEu), which I more or less directly copied.
 - [GT:CEu](https://github.com/GregTechCEu/GregTech) for much code inspiration.